strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 **🧑‍💻 Code example:**

-To achieve this, in the `/api` folder of the FoodAdvisor project, create a new `src/api/review/policies/is-owner-review.js` file with the following code:
+In the `/api` folder of the [FoodAdvisor](https://github.com/strapi/foodadvisor) project, create a new `src/api/review/policies/is-owner-review.js` file with the following code:

 ```jsx title="src/api/review/policies/is-owner-review.js"